 - I have other medical problems.
 How can I manage them together with this condition?

 - Is there anything I can do at home to help with my symptoms?

-- What can I expect long term (the prognosis)?
+- What can I expect in the long term?

 - If I need a kidney transplant, will that cure me or can the disease come back?